adamkret93/brilliantcar/src/pages/realizacje/realizacje/mercedes2/mercedes2.md

 ---
-date: "2020-04-17"
+date: "2020-04-19"
-name: "mercedes" #name must be the same like folder name
+name: "mercedes2" #name must be the same like folder name
-title: "Mercedes-Benz A45 AMG"
+title: "Mercedes-Benz A45 AMG 2"
 ---

 <li>dekontaminacja lakieru</li>